locationtech/geomesa/docs/user/commandline_tools.rst

-        ingestraster        Ingest a raster file or raster files in a directory into GeoMesa list                List GeoMesa features for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. removeschema        Remove a schema and associated features from a GeoMesa catalog tableconf           Perform table configuration operations
+        ingestraster        Ingest a raster file or raster files in a directory into GeoMesa list                List GeoMesa features for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. stats-analyze       Analyze statistics on a GeoMesa feature type stats-list          View statistics on a GeoMesa feature type removeschema        Remove a schema and associated features from a GeoMesa catalog tableconf           Perform table configuration operations
         version             GeoMesa Version